 Established in 1958

 We have a long tradition of worship, fellowship, and community involvement in Farmington Hills and the communities beyond.

 Visit Our Partnership Links

 Antioch Lutheran Church is a partner in the Evangelical Lutheran Church of America and the Southeast Michigan Synod.
 Together we reach out into the world with the good news of the gospel of Jesus Christ.
-See the links below to learn more about our mission in the world, in the United States, and in Southeast Michigan.
+See the links below to learn more about our mission in Southeast Michigan, in the United States, and in the world.

 • Come as you are!
 Many of us wear jeans/khakis and tee shirts, but some like to dress in suits/ties, dresses and skirts.
 Wear whatever you are most comfortable wearing!

 • Restroom information: We have a gender neutral family bathroom near the office (west hallway, and both the men’s and women’s bathrooms (east hallway) have baby changing tables for your convenience.
 Restrooms are also available in the lower level.

 • We are wheelchair accessible.
 The covered front entrance is available for dropping off those who cannot walk from the parking lots.
 Our sanctuary has open places to place a wheelchair so you won’t have to sit in the aisle.
 If you are unable to go up for communion, ask an usher and the minister will come to you.

 • We have listening devices available for your use, along with large print bulletins.
 Please ask an usher for help.